 TGba Editor: Change the paragraphs below of this subclause as follows (#CID 2144):

 The Protected subfield indicates whether the information carried in the WUR frame has been processed by a message integrity check (MIC) algorithm.
-The Protected subfield is set to 1 if the WUR frame is protected utilizing the MIC algorithm as defined in 30.9 (Protected WUR frames); otherwise it is set to 0 to indicate that the WUR frame contains the CRC as defined in 9.10.2.5.2 (Cyclic Redundancy Check (CRC) for WUR frames).
+The Protected subfield is set to 1 if the WUR frame is protected utilizing the MIC algorithm as defined in 30.9 (Protected WUR frames); otherwise it is set to 0 to indicate that the WUR frame contains the 16-bit CRC as defined in 9.10.2.5.2 (Cyclic Redundancy Check (CRC) for WUR frames).(#2144)

 The Length Present subfield indicates whether the Length/Misc subfield contains the Length subfield or not.